The "Platform" A cloud-based platform for rapid application development, currently known as Ombori Grid™

-These general terms and conditions shall apply when Ombori Apps AB, company registration number 556841-1333 (“the supplier”) provides services in respect of Ombori Grid™ for clients.
-These general terms and conditions shall be complemented by the supplier’s Ombori Grid Order Form, which constitute an integral part of the parties’ agreement (“the Ombori Grid Order Form”).
+These General Terms and Conditions shall apply when Ombori Apps AB, company registration number 556841-1333 (the “Supplier”) provides services in respect of Ombori Grid™ for Clients.
+These General Terms and Conditions shall be complemented by the Supplier’s Special Terms and Conditions, which constitute an integral part of the parties’ agreement (the “Special Terms and Conditions”).

-The validity of addenda or amendments to these general terms and conditions is contingent upon their being agreed in writing.
-The term “in writing” also refers to email messages or messages sent via the supplier’s web-based ticketing system, receipt of which has been confirmed (c.f. point 36.2 c) below).
+The validity of addenda or amendments to these General Terms and Conditions is contingent upon their being agreed in writing.
+The term “in writing” also refers to email messages or messages sent via the Supplier’s web-based ticketing system, receipt of which has been confirmed (c.f. point 34.2 c) below).

-The supplier is a supplier of a cloud-based platform, Ombori Grid™, by means of which an application is created for digital devices and which can be downloaded by users in the client’s target group (i.e. an “app”).
-The app is created by the supplier, either by means of customised development work or through the conversion of content from the client’s existing website.
-The client has a requirement for an app of this kind.
+The Supplier is a Supplier of a cloud-based platform, Ombori Grid™, by means of which an application is created for digital interfaces (i.e. an “App”).
+The App is created by the Supplier, either by means of customised development work or by using templates and components available in Ombori Grid™.
+The Client has a requirement for App(s) of this kind.

 The nature and scope of the engagement

-The parties’ contact persons are specified in the Ombori Grid Order Form.
+The parties’ contact persons are specified in the Special Terms and Conditions.

-The supplier undertakes to supply those parts of the platform chosen by the client, as shown in the Ombori Grid Order Form, as a so-called cloud service through which the supplier continuously updates the App to the extent agreed (“the Platform”).
+The Supplier undertakes to supply those parts of the Platform chosen by the Client, as shown in the Special Terms and Conditions, as a so-called cloud service through which the Supplier continuously updates the App to the extent agreed.